zeeguu/web/README.md

 ### `npm install`
 This command installs a package and any packages that it depends on.

+## `npm run installZeeguu`
+This command runs 'npm install' inside of the src/zeeguu-react folder.

 ### `npm run build`

 Builds the app for production to the `build` folder.\